-From the above scenario, which is coupled with the authors' collective professional experience as small business counselors working with such immigrant entrepreneurs, and all together filtered through the foregoing literature review and its findings as a basis for informed interpretation, a provisional theoretical framework is hereafter presented that characterizes aspects of the phenomenon of immigrant entrepreneurship and capitalization (see Figure 2).
+As previously introduced, this research is predominantly conceptual and represents an effort to frame ongoing questions and possible scholarly responses so as to ultimately fill gaps in the body of knowledge.
+Using the foregoing literature review and its findings as a basis for informed interpretation, and leveraging qualitative methods mentioned in the paragraph above, the authors cast their amalgam of professional experience via a provisional theoretical framework that characterizes aspects of the phenomenon of immigrant entrepreneurship and capitalization (see Figure 2).
 The intention is to engender a starting point for further, future exploration of the phenomenon.
+A discussion of findings follows.